pjakiela/ECON523/M6-TOT.md

-# The Impacts of Treatment on the Treated
+# Treatment on the Treated

 <br>